AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-file-formatting-options.md

 Start by using the `/destination-server` endpoint to determine which file formatting configuration options you want to set up for the exported files.

-Below is an example of a destination server configuration for an Amazon S3 destination, with several file formatting options selected.
+Below is an example of a destination server configuration for an [!DNL Amazon S3] destination, with several file formatting options selected.

 >[!TIP]
 >